 A Labor of Love Helps a Penguin Return Home

-When Dottie the African Penguin fell ill, National Aviary experts noticed it immediately.
-The normally friendly and sweet penguin was lethargic and weak, unable to stand and experiencing labored breathing.
+When Dottie the African Penguin fell ill, the National Aviary’s animal care team immediately took notice.
+This usually friendly and sweet penguin was suddenly lethargic and weak, unable to stand, and experiencing labored breathing.

-Fortunately, the National Aviary operates a state-of-the-art Avian Hospital on site, where veterinary teams provide high-level, comprehensive care for birds from Andean Condors to Owl Finches, through every stage of their lives.
+Fortunately, the National Aviary is home to a state-of-the-art Veterinary Hospital, where our teams provide high-level, comprehensive care for birds spanning from Andean Condors all the way to Owl Finches, through every life stage.

 penguin looking at camera

-Dottie was treated in the National Aviary’s onsite Avian Hospital, where she received customized treatments to recover from pneumonia.
+Dottie received treatment in our Veterinary Hospital, where she received customized treatments to aid in her recovery.

-Dottie was immediately admitted to the Avian Hospital’s ICU.
-In the ICU, Dottie received oxygen and emergency treatments along with a battery of tests to determine the source of her symptoms: pneumonia and a mass in her chest.
+Dottie was immediately admitted to our hospital’s ICU.
+Dottie received oxygen and emergency treatments along, where a battery of tests determined her symptom’s causes: pneumonia and a mass in her chest.

-But, something was missing in Dottie’s recovery.
-Penguins live in colonies and are very social, and often pair with the same partner for years at a time.
+But there was something, or rather, someone missing in Dottie’s recovery.
+Penguins are social birds who live in colonies.
+They often pair with the same partner for years at a time.
 Dottie’s care team knew what she needed to fully recover: companionship.

-Cue the arrival of Stanley (named for the Stanley Cup), Dottie’s life-long companion and one of the National Aviary’s four original African Penguins.
+Cue the arrival of Stanley (named for the Stanley Cup), Dottie’s mate, and one of the National Aviary’s four original African Penguins.

-Dottie and Stanley on a daily walk outside of the ICU last spring.
+Dottie and Stanley on their daily walk outside of the ICU in 2020.

 Stan started visiting Dottie in the ICU each day, at first for only an hour at a time.
 As Dottie gradually regained her strength, Stan’s visits got longer.
 Eventually, Stan moved in to be with Dottie in the ICU full time.

-Dottie’s health improved, and soon she was fully recovered and ready to return to Penguin Point.
-When she and Stanley returned to the colony, they were met with a chorus of brays and calls from their companions.
-The pair made their way back to their cave and fell back into their old routines, enjoying being back home after a long journey.
+Dottie’s health improved to the point where she was declared fully recovered and ready to return to Penguin Point!
+When she and Stanley returned to their colony, they were met with a chorus of brays and calls.
+The pair made their way back to “their” cave and fell back into their old routines, enjoying being back home after a long journey.

 Watch their full story below…